-James Camper has a firm grasp of the issues in entertainment, politics, law, and hot topics.
-James seeks to use his platform to render his brutally honest commentary on said issues and topics.
+James Camper, J.D., M.L.S., has a firm grasp of the issues in entertainment, politics, law, and hot topics.
+James seeks to render brutally honest commentary on said issues and topics.

-Whether he is being a humorous personality at an event, or whether he is giving his assertive views on a range of issues, James has shown that he is a captivating presence that has mastered the art of entertaining versatile audiences.
+Whether James is being a humorous personality at an event, or whether James is giving assertive commentary on social, legal and political matters, James is a captivating presence that has mastered the art of entertaining versatile audiences.

-He began his broadcasting endeavors on the campus of Georgia Southern University, as the founder and host of ‘The Express Lane Talk Show.'
-Since then, he has gone on to appear on national television and radio, and his content has been featured on major blogs and platforms.
+James initially began broadcasting endeavors on the campus of Georgia Southern University, as the founder and host of ‘The Express Lane Talk Show.'
+Since then, James has gone on to appear on national television and radio, and James' content has been featured on major blogs and platforms.

-Among many other appearances, to name a few, he has appeared on CNN’s sister-network, HLN, and Sean ‘Diddy’ Combs’ Revolt TV to lend his commentary and personal wittiness to a plethora of different topics that are affecting our society today.
+Among many other appearances, to name a few, James has appeared on CNN’s sister-network, HLN, and Sean ‘Diddy’ Combs’ Revolt TV to lend commentary and personal wittiness to a plethora of topics that are affecting our society today.

 James is credited with scoring the 1st-ever exclusive interview with Lyndon Smith, the Alabama man who was nearly killed and placed in the trunk of a car by members of VH1’s Love & Hip-Hop: Atlanta cast.
 That interview has appeared on some of the most popular websites in the industry, and has been watched by the masses on YouTube.

-James has shown that he is a true visionary and that he possesses exactly what is needed to be America’s next top personality, host, commentator and overall broadcaster.
+James is a true visionary and possesses exactly what is needed to be America’s next top personality, host, commentator and overall broadcaster.

-James works tirelessly to continuously elevate his presence and brand on a daily basis.
-He is someone who has the unique ability to gravitate people towards him and his causes.
-Before ever appearing on national television, he packed auditoriums weekly with his self-created and live-audience 'Express Lane Talk Show.'
+James is someone who has the unique ability to gravitate people towards the causes that matter.
+Before ever appearing on national television, James packed auditoriums weekly with the live-audience 'Express Lane Talk Show.'

-In addition to broadcasting and commentary work, James is extremely involved with the betterment of our society.
-As a former employee of the Division of Family & Children Services, he was directly involved with being an asset in advocating on behalf of families.
-Moreover, he is the founder of 'Homeless in the City,' which is a movement he started in 2016.
-In this movement, he not only simply treats a homeless person to lunch, but also sits down and engages in meaningful conversation with them each week.
-He is a passionate activist and travels across the country to participate in activism rallies/ forums.
-He has personally visited Flint, Michigan during the Flint water crisis, visited Baltimore, MD during the Freddie Gray incident, visited Charleston, SC during the Walter Scott incident.
-He incessantly lends his voice to women's rights, gay rights, civil rights, and animal rights.
+James is extremely involved with the betterment of our society.
+As a former employee of the Division of Family & Children Services, James was directly involved with being an asset in advocating on behalf of families.
+Moreover, James is the founder of 'Homeless in the City,' which is a movement started in 2016.
+In this movement, James not only simply treats a homeless person to lunch, but also sits down and engages in meaningful conversation with them each week.
+James is a passionate activist and travels across the country to participate in activism rallies/ forums.
+James has personally visited Flint, Michigan during the Flint water crisis, visited Baltimore, MD during the Freddie Gray incident, and visited Charleston, SC during the Walter Scott incident.
+James incessantly fights for women's rights, gay rights, civil rights, and animal rights.

-James has completed undergraduate education with honors and is a current third-year law student in California.
-As a potential lawyer and analyst/ commentator, he intends on utilizing his legal knowledge in both the legal and broadcasting arenas.
+As of July 2021, James holds Juris Doctor and Master of Legal Studies diplomas from a rigorous dual degree program.
+As a potential lawyer and commentator, James intends on utilizing legal knowledge in both the legal and broadcasting arenas.